leaktk/scanner/README.md

 * Fix/cleanup the error handling
 * Proper logging
+* All the TODOs called out in the README
 * Unittest and refactor what's currently there
 * Group gitleaks code into a single object as the source of truth
 * Create a Workspace object to manage the workspace folders (creating, clearing, etc)